 New Zealand moves to abolish Maori health authority despite protests

-Centre-right government says health agency set up to improve access for Maori people will be abolished by end of June.
+Centre-right government says health agency set up to improve access for Maori people will be shut down by end of June.

 New Zealand’s conservative government has introduced a new bill to dismantle an agency set up to improve health outcomes for the Pacific nation’s Maori people.